-June 2, 2017 – On May 30, 2017, the Seventh Circuit Court of Appeals affirmed a preliminary injunction which allows a transgender boy to use the boys’ restroom while at school.
-Although the Seventh Circuit’s decision is significant, it does not necessarily require school districts to generally permit students to access whichever facilities they wish.
+June 2, 2017 – On May 30, 2017, the Seventh Circuit Court of Appeals affirmed a preliminary injunction which allows a boy to use the boys’ restroom while at school.
+Although the Seventh Circuit’s decision is significant, it does not necessarily require school districts to generally permit transgender restroom access to students for whichever facilities they wish.
 First, the preliminary injunction granted by the Court only pertains to this particular student.
 Second, the Court emphasized the fact that “[t]his is not a case where a student has merely announced that he is a different gender.
 Rather, [the student] has a medically diagnosed and documented condition.
 Since his diagnoses, he has consistently lived in accordance with his gender identity.”
 For those reasons, we continue to recommend that student needs and requests be considered and addressed on a case-by-case basis, within certain parameters set by the District.

 As you may recall, in Whitaker v.
 Kenosha Unified School District et al., the transgender high school student and his parent filed a lawsuit against the Kenosha Unified School District, alleging that the school district’s practice of not treating the student consistent with his gender identity, including the decision not to permit the student to access the boys’ restrooms, violated Title IX and the Equal Protection Clause.
 The student requested a preliminary and permanent injunction directing the district to permit the student to use the boys’ restrooms at school and otherwise treat the student consistent with his gender identity.